tdevere/ADO_DNS_LABS/labs/lab1/README.md

 You'll continue to STEP 6 to test DNS from the agent's perspective.
 You might discover the root cause yourself, but your instructor will see your investigation methodology and provide feedback.

-> 📚 **Real-World Pro Tip:** Don't wait until you're completely stuck to engage support.
-Open the collaboration request early with what you know, then update it as you learn more.
-This gets you in the queue faster and shows proactive problem-solving.
+> 📚 **Real-World Pro Tip:** For **critical production outages**, open the collaboration request as soon as you have the required information documented (resource IDs, error messages, timestamps, basic diagnostics).
+Don't wait until you're completely stuck—but also don't open requests without the needed collaboration data.
+Incomplete requests get rejected or delayed, wasting everyone's time.

 ---